pooyagolchian/gatsby-old-blog/content/blog/configure-firebase-fcm/index.md

 <script src="https://www.gstatic.com/firebasejs/7.14.1/firebase-analytics.js"></script>
 ```

-## Step-2- Config script
+## Step-2-Config script

-After add this script at the end of body tags you are adding the firebase configs like below:
+After adding this script at the end of body tags you are adding the firebase configs like below:

 ```javascript
 const firebaseConfig = {